Synchronization of wave-propelled capillary spinners: Synchronization of Non-Identical Spinners

 In the study of phase oscillators, a natural question to consider is whether synchronization remains possible when there exists intrinsic differences between the individuals.
 Perhaps the most well-known model of such a system is the Kuramoto model \cite{kuramoto1975self, kuramoto1984chemical,acebron2005kuramoto}.
 In this model system, if the difference in intrinsic or natural angular frequency of a pair of oscillators is small, synchronization can still occur, indicated by the phase difference $\phi$ ``locking'' at a particular value.
 For larger differences in their intrinsic frequencies, the differences are not able to be reconciled and instead the phase difference ``drifts''; increasing or decreasing at a rate approximately equal to the differences in their two natural frequencies $\dot{\phi} \approx \Omega_2-\Omega_1$.

 Although in a real experiment no two spinners are truly identical, to the best of our ability we have demonstrated that synchronization is a robust outcome for two ''identical'' spinners over a range of distances and frequencies.
-This result is similarly recovered in our simulations with identical spinners.
-However by intentionally introducing intrinsic differences between the two spinners, we can explore the possible analogy with the Kuramoto system.
+This result is similarly recovered in our simulations with identical spinners but can also be explored for spinners with intrinsic differences.
 The angular velocity of a spinner in isolation depends sensitively on its geometry \cite{barotta2023bidirectional}.
 We here modify the chirality of spinner design to achieve other angular speeds.
 While holding the overall size of the spinner and wedge opening angle $(\psi = 7\pi/9)$ constant, the ratio of the long to short side in each wedge is altered.
 For our original spinner design, the short to long wedge arm length ratio is given by $q=0.6$.
 We can continuously vary this ratio, leading to spinners with different intrinsic angular velocities (Fig. \ref{fig: Kuramoto}).
 The limiting cases of $q=0$ and $1$ correspond to achiral spinners.
 At $\gamma / g = 1.6$, $f= 90$ Hz, and $d = 28$ mm, we establish a proof of concept for synchronization between non-identical spinners.

 When the difference in angular velocity is small (Fig. \ref{fig: Kuramoto}(a-c)) $(\Omega_1,\Omega_2) = (0.20\pm 0.01,0.16 \pm 0.003)$ rad/s, phase locking is possible, and a mode reminiscent of the anti-phase mode is recovered.
 Here the original design of short-to-long wedge arm ratio, $q = 0.6$, is altered to $q=0.25$ resulting in the speed change.
 The mean phase difference is not exactly $\pi/3$, presumably due to the difference in natural frequencies.
 When the difference in angular velocity is larger (Fig. \ref{fig: Kuramoto}(d-f) $(\Omega_1,\Omega_2) = (0.114 \pm 0.016,0.16 \pm 0.003)$ rad/s, phase drift instead occurs.
 Here, the disparate spinners are unable to compromise their speeds to achieve a synchronized motion brought about by modulating the short to long wedge arm ratio of $0.76$.
 The time rate of change of the phase difference is roughly constant at a value near the difference in their intrinsic angular velocities ($\overline{\dot{\phi}} \approx 0.05$ rad/s), with fluctuations in the speed and phase difference due to the complex wavefield (Supplementary Video 3).
 This demonstrates that not only does this system offer a unique platform to study synchronization over an identical population, but it is easily tunable via geometric design to tackle more general notions of synchrony in polydisperse populations.